mfem/web/src/examples.md

 <br></div>

 <div id="shifted" markdown="1">
-##Shifted Boundary Method Miniapp
+##Shifted Diffusion Miniapp
 <a href="https://glvis.org/live/?stream=../data/shifted.saved" target="_blank">
 <img class="floatright"  width="500" src="../img/examples/shifted.png">
 </a>

-The `shifted` miniapp, found in the `miniapps/shifted` directory, demonstrates the capability to formulate a boundary value problem using a surrogate computational domain.
+The `diffusion` miniapp, found in the `miniapps/shifted` directory, demonstrates the capability to formulate a boundary value problem using a surrogate computational domain.
 The method uses a distance function to the true boundary to enforce Dirichlet boundary conditions on the (non-aligned) mesh faces, therefore "shifting" the location where boundary conditions are imposed.
 The implementation in the miniapp is a high-order extension of the second-generation
 [shifted boundary method](https://www.sciencedirect.com/science/article/pii/S0045782520305260).

 _The miniapp has only a parallel